Home / Career Guides / Computer Programmer

 Computer programmer career path

-For those with profound technical and analytical skills, becoming a data scientist could be an attractive career advancement.
-In this role, computer programming knowledge is combined with statistical and machine learning techniques to analyze and interpret complex data and develop data-driven solutions.
+For those who are deeply technical and analytical, becoming a data scientist is an appealing advancement.
+This role blends programming skills with statistics and machine learning to analyze complex data and find data-driven answers.

 Computer programmer career tips